BS in Biological Anthropology/MS in Human Paleobiology

 Application Requirements

 Students in the BS in Biological Anthropology degree program may apply to the MS in Human Paleobiology once they have accumulated 60 credits at GW and have consulted with biological anthropology advisors.
 Applicants must be declared anthropology, archaeology or biological anthropology majors with a GPA of 3.5 or higher in the major.
-Students must also fill out a Combined Degree Credit Form specifying the double-counted courses they plan to take and submit it to the director of graduate studies.
+Students must also fill out a Combined Degree Credit Form (PDF) specifying the double-counted courses they plan to take and submit it to the director of graduate studies.
 GRE scores are not required.

 Eligible students will apply for formal admission into the BS/MS program, through the CCAS Combined Degree Application process.
 Students will be recommended for admission to the MS program on the same basis as other applicants for the MS degree, with the final decision being made by the CCAS graduate dean.